Embracing Body Acceptance: A Path to Peaceful Eating and Self-Love

 Here are some questions to help you figure it out:

-• What kind of movement brings you joy?
+• Second ask yourself, which kind of movement brings me joy?

 I had been attending a gym for years and I was feeling bored there, and my intuitive voice said I need yoga.
 Now I have been going to a yoga studio for a few months, my joy has increased exponentially.